 MARS offers very basic housing, linens, cooking utensils, and bicycles for student use.
 You are responsible for you own food and meals, which you can plan on your own or coordinate with other students!

 We accept work experience volunteers from all over the world, with a variety of different educational backgrounds.
-You must be at least 19 years of age and have a current Tetanus vaccination.
+You must be at least 19 years of age, have a current Tetanus vaccination, and be fully vaccinated against Covid 19.
 We do not require our work experience volunteers to have any previous wildlife knowledge, nor do they have to be students.
 Come here prepared to give 100% to our wild patients and you will have an extraordinary experience.

 If you are interested in volunteering with us to learn about and care for a variety of different wildlife species, MARS might be the perfect place for you!

 Please fill out the application form and email it along with your resume and a short essay outlining your reasons for applying.